-For the defined benefit scheme, pension scheme assets are measured using market value.
+For the defined benefit scheme, pension scheme assets are measured using market value or, in the case of the annuity asset, with reference to the scheme liabilities.
 Pension scheme liabilities are measured using a projected unit method and discounted at the current rate of return on high quality corporate bonds of equivalent term and currency to the liability.
 Any increase in the present value of the liabilities of the Company's defined benefit pension scheme expected to arise from employee service in the period is charged to Profit on ordinary activities before taxation.
 The expected return on the scheme's assets and the increase during the period in the present value of the scheme's liabilities arising from the passage of time are included in administrative expenses.

 Actuarial gains and losses are recognised in the statement of total comprehensive income.
 Deficits in the scheme are recognised in the Company's balance sheet.
 Surpluses are only recognised to the extent that they are recoverable through reduced contributions in the future or through refunds from the scheme.